damlayagmur/RickandMorty/README.md

 # Rick and Morty API

-App to consume The Rick and Morty API in kotlin with a costum filter.
+App to consume The Rick and Morty API in kotlin.

 <p align"center">